The $\mathbb{R}$-Local Homotopy Theory of Smooth Spaces: -local model structures and smooth spaces

 In this subsection we further build on and extend ideas from~\cite{Dugger:HoSheaves} to investigate a second way of obtaining a space from a simplicial presheaf on $\Cart$.
 This time, we send a simplicial presheaf to a certain coend valued in topological spaces.

-More precisely, we let $\Top$ denote the category of $\Delta$-generated topological spaces (see~\cite{Dugger:Delta-Top,Vogt:Conv_Spaces} for background).
-We will be working with $\Top$ as our choice of category of topological spaces throughout; however, most of the theory in this paper also works with the category of Kelley spaces (see, for instance,~\cite{Hovey:MoCats}), except for where we work explicitly with diffeological spaces (Lemma~\ref{st:Re = D on Dfg}, Remark~\ref{rmk:S_e neq Re for Dfg spaces}).
+More precisely, we let $\Top$ denote the category of $\Delta$-generated topological spaces (see~\cite{Dugger:Delta-Top, Vogt:Conv_Spaces} for background).
+We will be working with $\Top$ as our choice of category of topological spaces throughout; however, most of the theory in this paper also works with the category of Kelley spaces (also known as $k$-spaces; see, for instance,~\cite{Hovey:MoCats}), except for where we work explicitly with diffeological spaces (Lemma~\ref{st:Re = D on Dfg}, Remark~\ref{rmk:S_e neq Re for Dfg spaces}).

 We provide some very compact background on $\Delta$-generated topological spaces.
 A topological space $X$ is $\Delta$-generated precisely if its topology coincides with the final topology induced by all continuous maps $|\Delta^n| \to X$, for all $n \in \NN_0$.
 (Here, $|\Delta^n|$ is the standard topological $n$-simplex.)
-In particular, the category of $\Delta$-generated topological spaces and continuous maps, denoted $\Top$, is symmetric monoidal and cartesian closed~\cite{Vogt:Conv_Spaces}.
-Note, however, that the product in $\Top$ is not the usual product of topological spaces---one has to pass to the $\Delta$-generated topology after taking the usual product of topological spaces.
+In particular, the category of $\Delta$-generated topological spaces and continuous maps, denoted $\Top$, is cartesian closed~\cite{Vogt:Conv_Spaces}.
+The product in $\Top$, however, is not the usual product of topological spaces---one has to pass to the $\Delta$-generated topology after taking the usual product of topological spaces.